Laminectomy (Decompression Surgery)

 Why is a Laminectomy Performed?

 Laminectomy relieves pressure on the nerve roots in the spine.
-During a laminectomy, the surgeon may treat one or more vertebrae or bone spurs.
+The surgeon may treat one or more vertebrae or bone spurs during a laminectomy.

-Often the procedure is performed to relieve the pain of stenosis.
+Lumbar laminectomy surgery is performed to relieve the pain of lumbar spinal stenosis.
 Stenosis is a narrowing of the spinal canal that is usually caused by the formation of bony growths that can press against the nerve roots.
+Cervical laminectomy surgery decompresses the spinal cord, reduces nerve stress, and stabilizes the cervical spine.

 Another common reason for laminectomy involves treating herniated spinal discs.
 Years of wear and tear on the spinal column can cause the spinal discs to become damaged or displaced, causing debilitating pain.